th7mo/th7mo.com/src/content/garden/lorem-ipsum.md

 ### With blocks

 1. with `inline code`

-2.  and
+2. and some code blocks:

-        and codeblocks
+        and code blocks

-3.  and
+3. and some blockquotes:

     > a blockquote